gutenbergtools/gutenbergsite/site/help/errata.md

 Submitting Errata, Fixes and Bug Reports
 ========================================

 Errata reports, typos, etc. are welcome and appreciated.
-Email reports to errata2024 @ pglaf.org (remove the spaces around the @).
+Email reports to errata2025 @ pglaf.org (remove the spaces around the @).
 Suggested formats for reports are described below.

 For many books, you may also submit corrections, typos, etc. by making "pull requests" on [GitHub](https://github.com/gutenbergbooks).
 See "Corrections to posted books using pull requests to GitHub," below.
-It is expected that nearly all books will have repositories by the end of October 2024.
-If you would like to use the process for a book that doesn't yet have a repo send an email requests for the repo to be created to errata2024 @ pglaf.org.
+It is expected that nearly all books will have repositories in early 2025.
+If you would like to use the process for a book that doesn't yet have a repo send an email requests for the repo to be created to errata2025 @ pglaf.org.

 Corrections should be against the main source(s) of the Project Gutenberg books.
 These are usually found under the "more files" link on the landing page, and are almost always a plain text (*.txt) and an HTML (.htm) file.
 The links at the top of landing pages (such as https://www.gutenberg.org/928) are generated from the files under "more files" (lower down on the landing page under the table of different file formats).
 It's best to submit errata reports against those files.